pygame/pygame/docs/reST/ref/surface.rst

       Set the current alpha value fo r the Surface.
 When blitting this Surface onto a destination, the pixels will be drawn slightly transparent.
 The alpha value is an integer from 0 to 255, 0 is fully transparent and 255 is fully opaque.
-If None is passed for the alpha value, then the Surface alpha will be disabled.
+If None is passed for the alpha value, then alpha blending will be disabled, including per-pixel alpha.

       This value is different than the per pixel Surface alpha.
 For a surface with per pixel alpha, blanket alpha is ignored and ``None`` is returned.

+      .. versionchanged:: 2.0 per-surface alpha can be combined with per-pixel alpha.

       The optional flags argument can be set to ``pygame.RLEACCEL`` to provide better performance on non accelerated displays.
 An ``RLEACCEL`` Surface